setupBasiliskEnv: Set up 'basilisk'-managed environments

 Details

-Developers of client packages should never need to call this function directly.
+Developers of basilisk client packages should never need to call this function directly.
 For typical usage, setupBasiliskEnv is automatically called by basiliskStart to perform lazy installation.
 Developers should also create configure(.win) files to call configureBasiliskEnv, which will call setupBasiliskEnv during R package installation when BASILISK_USE_SYSTEM_DIR=1.

 Pinned version numbers must be present for all desired conda packages in packages.
 This improves predictability and simplifies debugging across different systems.
 Note that the version notation for conda packages uses a single =, while the notation for Python packages uses ==; any instances of the latter will be coerced to the former automatically.

-It is possible to use the pip argument to install additional packages from PyPi after all the conda packages are installed.
+After all conda packages are installed, additional packages can be installed from PyPi using the pip argument.
 All packages listed here are also expected to have pinned versions, this time using the == notation.
 However, some caution is required when mixing packages from conda and pip, see https://www.anaconda.com/using-pip-in-a-conda-environment for more details.

 It is also good practice to explicitly list the versions of the dependencies of all desired packages.
 This protects against future changes in the behavior of your code if conda's solver decides to use a different version of a dependency.
 To identify appropriate versions of dependencies, we suggest: